dotnet/arcade/Documentation/Projects/M2MRenaming/Master-to-Main-renaming-guide.md

 - Do this for [public](https://dev.azure.com/dnceng/public) and [internal](https://dev.azure.com/dnceng/internal) projects
 - Do this for all pipelines that are based off a YAML in the repo that you are working with
-- You can use [this script](https://raw.githubusercontent.com/dotnet/arcade/763e8754c7e7a4b37ad76974a15dfe0ede876004/scripts/list-repo-pipelines.ps1) to list all pipelines associated with a given repo:
+- You can use [this script](https://github.com/dotnet/arcade/blob/master/scripts/list-repo-pipelines.ps1) to list all pipelines associated with a given repo:
   > ```ps
-  > .\list-repo-pipelines.ps1 -GitHubRepository "[REPOSITORY]" -PAT "[TOKEN]"
+  > .\list-repo-pipelines.ps1 -GitHubRepository "[GH REPO NAME]" -AzDORepository "[AZDO REPO NAME]" -PAT "[TOKEN]"
   > ```

 Example:
   > ```ps
-  > .\list-repo-pipelines.ps1 -GitHubRepository "dotnet/runtime" -PAT "jdsvmd324jnsdvjafn2vsd"
+  > .\list-repo-pipelines.ps1 -GitHubRepository "dotnet/xharness" -AzDORepository "dotnet-xharness" -PAT "jdsvmd324jnsdvjafn2vsd"
   > ```

-The **Pesonal Access Token** needs to read Code, Builds and Releases.
+The **Pesonal Access Token** needs to have following scopes: **Code (Read)**, **Build (Read)**.
+The parameters can be used separately, GitHub listing doesn't require the token to be set.

 1. Go to AzDO pipelines, find your pipeline
 2. Click `Edit`